Stompin' Tom Connors: Favourite guitar

-Tom's favourite guitar was a Gibson Southern Jumbo acoustic that he purchased in 1956 while on his way through Ohio to Nashville, Tennessee, and Mexico.
+Connors's favourite guitar was a Gibson Southern Jumbo acoustic that he purchased in 1956 while on his way through Ohio to Nashville, Tennessee, and Mexico.
 He discovered it in a furniture store, hidden in a case on top of a shelf and, after some haggling, purchased it for $80 (he had $90 with him).
 The guitar was used to audition in 1964 at the Maple Leaf Hotel in Timmins, as well as for writing Bud the Spud four years later.
 Although retired in 1972, it remained in his possession.
 It has subsequently been refurbished, a birthday gift from his wife Lena.
 The serial number inside the guitar reads 2222 in red stamped numbers and the actual age of the guitar is still unknown.

 Releases

 Connors released music on seven different labels.
 His earliest foray into recording was on the CKGB Timmins radio station label.
 These 45 RPM singles were pressed by Quality Records in Toronto, and distributed (and paid for) primarily by Tom.
 His first two albums (and two subsequent 45 RPM singles) were released on the Rebel Records bluegrass label, under the name "Tom Connors".
 These two albums were subsequently re-released on Dominion Records under the Stompin' Tom moniker and had to be totally re-recorded due to a dispute with Rebel Records owner John Irvine.

-Most of Connors' well-known albums were released on Dominion Records (1969–70), and after 1971 on the Boot Records label that he co-founded with Jury Krytiuk and Mark Altman.
+Most of Connors's well-known albums were released on Dominion Records (1969–70), and after 1971 on the Boot Records label that he co-founded with Jury Krytiuk and Mark Altman.
 His releases on Dominion (and all subsequent releases) were done under the name "Stompin' Tom Connors".
 Most of the Rebel and Dominion albums would be reissued (and in some cases, re-recorded) under the Boot label, and would represent the bulk of his recorded material.
 It was released on 331/3 RPM record albums, 45 RPM record singles, 8-tracks, and cassette tapes.

 After his retreat from the music business in the late 1970s, he started the A-C-T (Assisting Canadian Talent) label in 1986, and released two albums: Stompin' Tom is Back to Assist Canadian Talent and his comeback album, Fiddle and Songs in 1988.
-A-C-T also re-released Tom's back catalogue on cassette tapes only.
+A-C-T also re-released Connors's back catalogue on cassette tapes only.

 All of his subsequent releases (and re-releases) have been through Capitol Records / EMI.
 Most of this work is now available on Compact Disc.
 In recent years, many of his album releases have included at least one re-recording of one of his earlier songs.